succusana/Riru-js/README.md

 To add new commands, make a new file in the commands/ subfolder.
 Make sure to add documentation to the /help command and to run `deploy-commands-global.js` to update on Discord's end.

 Riru is developed, hosted and designed on Linux hosts exclusively.
 If everything breaks on Windows, use WSL or just give Linux a try already.

+All of Riru's output goes to stdin by default.
+If you wish to make log files, pipe the output of `node index.js` to a file.

 ~~Riru is a good girl, no making her do bad things.~~